Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 50 sp, S.

 A Hooded Lantern burns Oil as fuel to cast Bright Light in a 30-foot radius and Dim Light for an additional 30 feet.
-As a Bonus Action, you can lower the hood, reducing the light to Dim Light in a 5-foot radius, or raise it again.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can lower the hood, reducing the light to Dim Light in a 5-foot radius, or raise it again.

 ---